filruzicka/filruzicka.github.io/research.md

 My main goal is to understand why organisms adapt to their environments in such diverse and remarkable ways.

-Unfortunately, in achieving this goal, evolutionary biologists have a problem: most evolution has occurred in the past, and ongoing evolution typically takes longer than a human lifetime to observe.
+Unfortunately, achieving this goal is problematic: most evolution has occurred in the past, and ongoing evolution typically takes longer than a human lifetime to observe.
 Therefore, answers to very basic questions -- why do some organisms have sex? why do some outcross and others self-fertilise? why are some haploid and others diploid? does adaptation rely on existing variation or new mutations? -- remain elusive.

-Fortunately, we have tools to overcome this: a century of mathematical models of evolution, allied with new, large-scale data on genetic variation, and experimental systems where we can manipulate and observe evolution.
+Fortunately, we have tools to overcome this: a century of mathematical models of evolution, allied with new genomic datasets and experimental systems where we can manipulate and observe evolution.

-My research has used some of these tools to uncover the rules that govern evolutionary adaptation.
+My research uses these tools to better understand evolutionary adaptation.
 Examples of specific topics I have worked on include...

 ### Genomics of sex-specific adaptation
 A major focus of my research has been to understand how one of the most dramatic forms of adaptation-—sexual dimorphism-—evolves, despite males and females sharing a near-identical genome.
 To this end, I have studied sexually antagonistic variants, which are a type of genetic variant that arises due to constraints on the evolution of sexual dimorphism.
 I identified sexually antagonistic variants in the Drosophila melanogaster genome using a genome-wide association study, described the biological functions of associated genes, and used population genomic analyses to examine patterns of polymorphisms associated with these genes using genomes of globally distributed Drosophila melanogaster populations and those of related species ([Ruzicka et al. 2019](/assets/Ruzickaetal2019PlosBiol.pdf)).